nickogibson/nickogibson.github.io/_posts/2025-09-16-remembering-this-blog.md

   dark sun praise-essential-t-shirt.jpg"
 %}

-<a href="https://linktr.ee/sundawgs">Praise the Sun with Sundawgs</a>
+## 🌞 <a href="https://linktr.ee/sundawgs">Praise the Sun with Sundawgs</a>
-music, art, more.
+My collection of music, artwork, books, and more.

 Did you come here for the [SFX Mixer](https://nickogibson.github.io/SFX-Mixer/)?
 <div